Underactuated Robotics

 My goals for this chapter are to build intuition for the beautiful and rich behavior of nonlinear dynamical system that are subjected to random (noise/disturbance) inputs.
 So far we have focused primarily on systems described by \[ \dot{\bx}(t) = f(\bx(t),\bu(t)) \quad \text{or} \quad \bx[n+1] = f(\bx[n],\bu[n]). \] In this chapter, I would like to broaden the scope to think about \[ \dot{\bx}(t) = f(\bx(t),\bu(t),\bw(t)) \quad \text{or} \quad \bx[n+1] = f(\bx[n],\bu[n],\bw[n]), \] where this additional input $\bw$ is the (vector) output of some random process.
 In other words, we can begin thinking about stochastic systems by simply understanding the dynamics of our existing ODEs subjected to an additional random input.

 This form is extremely general as written. $\bw(t)$ can represent time-varying random disturbances (e.g. gusts of wind), or even constant model errors/uncertainty.
-One thing that we are not adding, yet, is measurement uncertainty.
-There is a great deal of work on observability and state estimation that study the question of how you can infer the true state of the system given noise sensor readings.
+One thing that we are not adding, yet, is measurement uncertainty (this will come later, when we discuss state estimation and output feedback).
 For this chapter we are assuming perfect measurements of the full state, and are focused instead on the way that "process noise" shapes the long-term dynamics of the system.

 When implementing stochastic systems in Drake, we aim to be rigorous about randomness, to facilitate advanced algorithms that are written against stochastic systems and to enable, e.g. random simulation roll outs but still enable deterministic replay (simulation is deterministic given the random seed).